Kyran88/dialogflow-gateway/README.md

 - Get information and status of the Agent
 - Make requests to Dialogflow & Webhook
-- Format responses in user-friendly JSON
+- Format responses in user-friendly JSON (with iteratable components, which is great for building [UIs](https://github.com/MishUshakov/dialogflow-web-v2) on top of it)
 - Secure your connection endpoint

 ## Component Support